SoftSimu/SymPhas/README.md

 #### Installing Provided Solvers and Model Definitions

 The source code is provided with solvers already available and can be found in the folder `examples/solvers` in the root directory.
-There are also model definitions  available in the `models` folder in the root directory.
+There are also model definitions available in the `examples/models` folder in the root directory.

-These can be specified in the CMake configuration with the variables above, in which case installing *SymPhas* will also put the solvers and models in the installation directory, allowing them to be accessed through any driver file.
+These can be specified in the CMake configuration with the variables above, in which case installing *SymPhas* will also put the solvers and models in the installation directory, allowing them to be accessed from any driver file.
+This will effectively introduce a group of "default" models available to all driver files which use this installation.

 ## *SymPhas* API basics

-Each element in *SymPhas* is extensively documented in Doxygen, and the listing can be found in `docs` in the source code root directory.
+Each element in *SymPhas* is extensively documented in Doxygen, and the listing can be found in `docs` from the source code root directory.
 This section will describe how they are all used together, starting with a simple example of a driver file.
 A driver file requires at least one solver definition in a separate header file, and at least one model definition, defined either within in the driver file, or outside in a separate header file.

 In describing elements in *SymPhas*, colour coding is applied to some names.
 The meaning of the colours is: